mseminatore/TeslaJS/README.md

 With the introduction of the new OAuth-based owner API, one of the features I wanted was the ability to make API calls without having to login each time a new process was invoked.
 Many existing libraries require a login transaction with each initiation of the library.
-With the TeslaJS library, once an auth token is retrieved it can be retrieved and used to make other
-REST API calls.
-For certain use cases this can be important for moderating load on the Tesla login servers.
+With the TeslaJS library, once an auth token is retrieved it can be cached and used to make other Tesla REST API calls.
+For certain use cases, notably server logging of multiple vehicles, this can be important for moderating load on the Tesla login servers.
 This is also important if you want to use the library to do server-based data logging.
-It is generally safer to store an OAuth token on the server instead of logon credentials.
-If the OAuth token is compromised all existing tokens can be invalidated by changing the password on the account.
+It is generally safer to store an OAuth token on the server rather than logon credentials.
+If the server is compromised only the OAuth token is at risk and all existing tokens can be invalidated by changing the password on the account.

 Another feature that I wanted was API stateless-ness (achieved via an **options** parameter to API calls) so that it was possible to use the library to make multiple overlapping async calls for different vehicles for data-logging.